 Drama is taught to pupils from Year 3 upwards with Senior School lessons taking place in our atmospheric Drama Studio.
 Pupils are encouraged to use improvisation to explore topics and improvisation skills and techniques are built on and enhanced over the years.

-Pupils are also introduced to a variety of plays from an early age either by going to the theatre or by bringing theatrical companies into the school.
+Pupils are also introduced to a variety of plays from an early age through play texts in lessons, by going to the theatre or by bringing theatrical companies into the school.

-he pupils are encouraged to perform in front of an audience as often as possible.
+The pupils are encouraged to perform in front of an audience as often as possible.
 Within the drama lesson they will perform to their peers, to younger pupils and there are opportunities in assemblies.
-The youngest pupils take part in a Christmas production, girls in years 5 and 6 all take a role in an end of year musical and girls from years 7 to 11 are able to audition for a part in the annual Senior School show.
-We stage joint productions with Rushmoor School.
+The youngest pupils take part in a Christmas production, and girls from years 6 to 11 are able to audition for a part in the annual Senior School show.
+We stage independent productions and also joint productions with Rushmoor School.
 Some of the former have included ‘Daisy Pulls it Off’ performed at The Place Theatre; ‘Mary Poppins’, performed here at school and featuring the whole of Years 5&6 as well as the senior cast; most recently the contemporary and thought-provoking play, ‘This Changes Everything’ which we performed at The Quarry Theatre as part of their performing arts festival week.
 The joint productions have also been great fun with large casts and fantastic sets and props!
-Together, our school have staged ‘The Ash Girl’, ‘Thoroughly Modern Millie’ and most recently, an elaborate production of ‘Bugsy Malone’ which involved a very large cast and lots of fun!
-These larger productions are held in The Place Theatre thereby giving the pupils the experience of performing in a professional venue.
+Together, our school have staged ‘The Ash Girl’, ‘Thoroughly Modern Millie’, ‘Bugsy Malone’ and Peter Pan’ all of which were held in The Place Theatre thereby giving a wide range of pupils the experience of performing in a professional venue.
 ‘Guys and Dolls’ is currently underway and we are looking forward to performing this at Rushmoor School in June 2020.

 It is evident that through drama pupils develop their communication skills, self-confidence, creativity, co-operation skills and team work.
 The contribution to the whole pupil and their self-esteem is immense.